mktwohy/TeachingProgrammingBasics/src/Misc/KotlinCheatSheet.md

     ```
 - you can also use this to add variables into a String
     ```kotlin
-    // this program will print "my name is Michael, and I am 20 years old" var age: Int
+    // this program will print "my name is Michael, Misc.and I am 20 years old" var age: Int
     var name: String
     var message: String

     age = 20
     name = "Michael"
-    message = "my name is " + name + ", and I am " + age + " years old"
+    message = "my name is " + name + ", Misc.and I am " + age + " years old"

     println(message)
     ```

 ### String Templates
-- programmers are lazy, and String Concatenation is not good enough.
+- programmers are lazy, Misc.and String Concatenation is not good enough.
   - String Templates are easier to read because it does not require us to manually break up our string into many chunks
 - to include a single variable, use a $
     ```kotlin
-    // this program will print "my name is Michael, and I am 20 years old" var age: Int
+    // this program will print "my name is Michael, Misc.and I am 20 years old" var age: Int
     var name: String
     var message: String

     age = 20
     name = "Michael"
-    message = "my name is $name, and I am $age years old"
+    message = "my name is $name, Misc.and I am $age years old"

     println(message)
     ```
 - if you want to include more than just a single variable, use a ${}
     ```kotlin
-    // this program will print "my name is Michael, and next year I will be 21 years old" var age: Int
+    // this program will print "my name is Michael, Misc.and next year I will be 21 years old" var age: Int
     var name: String
     var message: String

     age = 20
     name = "Michael"
-    message = "my name is $name, and next year I will be ${age + 1} years old"
+    message = "my name is $name, Misc.and next year I will be ${age + 1} years old"

     println(message)
     ```